endpoints4s/endpoints4s/documentation/manual/src/main/paradox/quick-start.md

 ## Running the application

-Finally, to run your application you need to build a proper Akka HTTP server serving your routes.
+Finally, to run your application you need to build a proper Pekko HTTP server serving your routes.
 Define the following `Main` object:

 @@snip [Main.scala](/documentation/examples/quickstart/server/src/main/scala/quickstart/Main.scala) { #relevant-code }